visgl/react-map-gl/README.md

 * `browserify` - react-map-gl is extensively tested with `browserify` and works without configuration.

-* `webpack 1` - look at the [exhibit-webpack](https://github.com/uber/react-map-gl/tree/master/examples/exhibit-webpack)
+* `webpack 2` - look at the [exhibit-webpack](https://github.com/uber/react-map-gl/tree/master/examples/exhibit-webpack)
 folder, demonstrating a working demo using `webpack`.

-* `webpack 2` - The dev branch in this repo is based on webpack 2, look at the webpack config file in the main example.

 In general, for non-browserify based environments, make sure you have read the instructions on the [mapbox-gl-js README](https://github.com/mapboxmapbox-gl-js#using-mapbox-gl-js-with-other-module-systems).